Raxelgrande/Iris/README.md

 # Requirements & how to use
 Iris requires the following to work:
-- Scala 3 or Java 11 (GraalVM to compile a native binary)
+- Scala 3 or Java 11
 - Linux-based system
 - Filesystem Hierarchy Standard support (only mayor distribution affected is NixOS)
 - Systemd (optional, for distro detection)